jamesoneill54/ca400-final-year-project/docs/documentation/ant-colony-optimisation-research.md

 Marco Dorigo, IRIDIA

-Ant Colony Optimisation is a population-based metaheuristic that can be used to find approximate solutions to difficult optimization problems.
+Ant Colony Optimisation is a population-based metaheuristic that can be used to find approximate solutions to difficult optimisation problems.

-In ACO, a set of software agents called artificial ants search for good solutions to a given optimization problem.
-To apply ACO, the optimization problem is transformed into the problem of finding the best path on a weighted graph.
+In ACO, a set of software agents called artificial ants search for good solutions to a given optimisation problem.
+To apply ACO, the optimisation problem is transformed into the problem of finding the best path on a weighted graph.
 The artificial ants (hereafter ants) incrementally build solutions by moving on the graph.
 The solution construction process is stochastic and is biased by a pheromone model, that is, a set of parameters associated with graph components (either nodes or edges) whose values are modified at runtime by the ants.

 Construction Graph: the virtual space in which the ants travel